Common Skin Allergies & Triggers

 - Fragrances in soaps, shampoos, lotions, perfumes, and cosmetics

-Eczema (atopic dermatitis) is an itchy, red skin rash that can appear anywhere on the body but is most often found on the face or wrists, behind the knees or ears, and at the bends of the elbow.
-Over 30 million Americans have some form of eczema, and the rash is often associated with asthma, hay fever, or food allergies.
-However, eczema can also be triggered by stress, skin irritants, indoor or outdoor allergens, and the environment.Learn More
+Eczema (atopic dermatitis) is a red, itchy skin rash that appears anywhere on the body but is most often found on the face or wrists, behind the knees or ears, and at the bends of the elbow.
+Over 30 million Americans have some form of eczema.
+The rash is often associated with other types of allergies or immunological conditions including asthma, hay fever, or food allergies.
+However, eczema can also be triggered by: